CommonWealthRobotics/bowler-kernel/design.md

   - When a script is run, a list of dev'd libraries are passed along with the script.
     - These devs are used in resolution for the scope of the script.
 The scope of a script is defined by its execution tree.
 The script that was started defines the root of the tree; any scripts it executes (using the API available inside the kernel, not the gRPC API) are descendents of the root.
     - Scripts that are started using the gRPC API in parallel are different roots; therefore, their devs are not shared.
 - If credentials are required to resolve a dependency, the kernel must try to load them from the local environment first.
-If that fails, the kernel must ask the client for authentication.
+If that fails, the kernel must ask the client for authentication using the credentials gRPC API.
 The authentication received from the client must not be stored on disk or in memory for longer than strictly necessary (the kernel is allowed to frequently ask for credentials).
 If no client is available, dependency resolution fails.

 ### GitFS